RPISEC/website/_posts/2020-04-23-DawgCTF-TikTok.md

 Choice:
 ```

 Next we decompile the binary.
+I used [Ghidra](https://ghidra-sre.org/) to do this.

 Option 2 and 5 are rather straightforward (2 outputs the playlist and 5 exits the program), but Options 1, 3, and 4 look interesting, so we'll look at the functions that get called for those options.

 ### Import Song